SC462 - Introduction to Pluggable Optics

 Participants that can benefit from this course would be system architects, hardware engineers, product line managers and supply managers from networking equipment companies, who are relatively new to working with fiber optics in the networking area, or who need a refresher on pluggable optics solutions.
 In addition, system network architects, IT Managers, supply managers for data centers, service providers and MSO’s will also benefit from understanding the optics used in their networks and the trade-offs from one solution to another.

-Sharon Hall is the Director of North America Marketing for Oclaro’s Optical Connectivity Business Unit.
+Sharon Hall is the Senior Director of Product Line Management for Lumentum.
 Sharon has over 25 years working in the fiber optics industry defining product requirements and developing both pluggable fiber optic solutions as well as embedded optical solutions.
-Prior to joining Oclaro, Sharon held various roles in Strategic Marketing, Product Management, and Global/Strategic Sales Management positions at Avago Technologies, Emcore, Bookham Technologies, Agilent Technologies and Hewlett-Packard.

 Robert Blum is Director of Strategic Marketing and Business Development for Intel’s Silicon Photonics Product Division.
 Prior to joining Intel, Robert was Director of Strategic Marketing at Oclaro Inc., and held various Director of Product Management and Marketing roles for Oclaro’s telecommunications products and consumer laser portfolio.
 Before joining Oclaro, Robert was Product Line Manager for optical transmission components at JDS Uniphase Corporation and held various engineering and marketing management roles at Gemfire Corporation, all in California.
 Robert worked at Deutsche Telekom’s research labs in Darmstadt, Germany, while completing his master’s thesis and holds a doctorate degree in Physics from the University of Technology in Hamburg.
 He has also studied and done research at Ecole Polytechnique Fédérale in Lausanne, Switzerland, and at Stanford University, California.